prajjwal-io/Python-Quant-project/README.md

 To use the code, you will need to provide the following two files:

-* `csi500.csv`: A CSV file containing the CSI 500 index data.
+* `csi500.csv`: A CSV file containing the CSI 500 index data. - Use indexStockData.py to download
-* `all_stocks_data.csv`: A CSV file containing all of the stock data for the stocks in the CSI 500 index.
+* `all_stocks_data.csv`: A CSV file containing all of the stock data for the stocks in the CSI 500 index. - Use allStockData.py to download

 Once you have downloaded these two files, you can run the code by following these steps: